 Anyone who has dieted, and especially repeat dieters, can tell you that feelings of deprivation kick in before the diet has even begun.

-Dieting, no matter the type, creates deprivation.
+Weight loss diets, no matter the type, create deprivation.

 - Physical deprivation comes in the form of not enough food or essential nutrients.